superrrpotato/Relationship-learning/README.md

 2. Open the notebooks in the following order and run **all** cells in each:

-- Figure2+S1+S2.ipynb
-- Figure3.ipynb
+- Figure2+S2+S3.ipynb
+- Figure3.ipynb (Without low-level neuron model due to restriction from Intel Loihi 2)
 - Figure4.ipynb
 - Figure5.ipynb
+- Figure6.ipynb
+- All other supplementary jupyter notebooks

 3. Each notebook generates intermediate results and visualizations.